juedwards/MakeCode_python_lessons/e4_Agent.md

-## 🤖 Exercise 4: Meet Your Minecraft Agent!
+## 🤖 Unit 4: Meet Your Minecraft Agent!

 ### 🎯 What You’ll Learn